laszlocph/gimlet-documentation/src/pages/blog/hosting-static-sites-on-kubernetes.md

 But as kubernetes is becoming _the_ deployment platform, there are legitimate cases to deploy your static site on it.

-**tldr** here is possibly the simplest way to deploy a static site on Kubernetes.
+**tldr** this is possibly the simplest way to deploy static sites on Kubernetes.
 It uses our `onechart/static-site` Helm chart and the required configuration is not much worse than with Netlify:

-Don't have `helm` installed?
-You can use our online [yaml generator](/k8s-yaml-generator?ref=blog-hosting-static-sites-on-kubernetes) or [install it](https://helm.sh/docs/intro/install/).

 ```
 helm repo add onechart https://chart.onechart.dev